Janet Menzies investigates canine lines

 His Stratfield Saye line of labrador retrievers has twice won the national Retriever Championship.

-Her Majesty’s Sandringham kennels has made up five FTCh labrador retrievers.
+The late Queen Elizabeth II bred five FTCh labrador retrievers in her Sandringham kennels.
 The most famous dog, FTCh Sandringham Sydney, ran in the Championships five times and was a highly influential sire.
+(Read more on Queen Elizabeth II’s royal retrievers.)

 Hungarian vizslas would outrank British dogs in Europe, having been bred originally by the Austro-Hungarian emperors, but foreign titles are not recognised here.
 The vizsla was saved from extinction during the last century.
-HSH Princess Antoinette continues the tradition of royal patronage.
+Princess Antoinette de Monaco continued the tradition of royal patronage.